openstack/monasca-api/docs/monasca-api-spec.md

 5. Notification Methods - Represents a method, such as email, which can be associated with an alarm via an action.
 When an alarm is triggered notification methods associated with the alarm are triggered.
 5. Alarms -  Identifies one or more metrics scoped by name and dimensions, which should trigger a set of actions when the value of a threshold is exceeded.

 Before using the API, you must first get a valid auth token from Keystone.
-All API operations require auth token specified in the header of the http request.
+All API operations require an auth token specified in the header of the http request.

 ## Name and Dimensions
 A metric is uniquely identified by a name and set of dimensions.